-Davenport, Iowa, officials: 3 bodies recovered at apartment collapse site; no others thought missing
+Three bodies recovered in Iowa building collapse; lawsuit accuses city and owners of negligence

-DES MOINES, Iowa (AP) — Three bodies have been recovered from the site of a collapsed six-story apartment building in Davenport, Iowa, and no other people are thought to be missing, city officials said.
+DES MOINES, Iowa (AP) — The bodies of three men have been removed from the site of a collapsed six-story apartment building, the police chief in Davenport, Iowa, announced Monday.

-Branden Colvin Sr.’s body was recovered Saturday, city spokeswoman Sarah Ott said.
-Two other men — 51-year-old Ryan Hitchcock and 60-year-old Daniel Prien — are still unaccounted for.
-Colvin, 42, is the first person confirmed to have died in the collapse.

-No other details were immediately released.
-Prien’s daughter, Nancy Prien Frezza, told The Associated Press Monday that she has not received any updates on the search for her father.
+“We don’t have any other information at this time that there are any additional people missing,” Chief Jeff Bladel said.

+One of the residents injured in the collapse of an apartment building sued the city of Davenport and the building’s current and former owners on Monday, alleging they knew of the deteriorating conditions and failed to warn residents of the risk.

+The complaint filed on behalf of Dayna Feuerbach alleges multiple counts of negligence and seeks unspecified damages.
+It also notes that additional lawsuits are likely.

+“The city had warning after warning,” attorney Jeffrey Goodman said in an interview with The Associated Press.
+He called it a common trend in major structural collapses he’s seen.
+“They had the responsibility to make sure that the safety of the citizens comes first.
+It is very clear that the city of Davenport didn’t do that.”

-The discovery of Colvin’s body came after authorities announced Friday that the search for survivors had been completed, with attention turning to shoring up the remaining structure so recovery efforts could begin.
-There were no additional news conferences over the weekend; the city planned an update Monday morning.
+Branden Colvin Sr.’s body was recovered Saturday.
+The body of Ryan Hitchcock was recovered Sunday and Daniel Prien early Monday.
+The discoveries came after authorities announced that the search for survivors had been completed, with attention turning to shoring up the remaining structure so recovery efforts could begin.

-City officials had said earlier that Colvin, Hitchcock and Prien had “high probability of being home at the time of the collapse.”
+City officials had said earlier that Colvin, 42; Hitchcock, 51; and Prien, 60; had “high probability of being home at the time of the collapse.”
 Searching for them has proven to be extremely dangerous.
 The remains of the six-story apartment building were constantly in motion in the first 24 to 36 hours after it collapsed on May 28, putting rescuers at great risk.

 “We are doing the best we can to balance the building conditions and the safety of our responders,” Fire Chief Mike Carlsten told reporters.
 He said conditions have forced a response that may take “days and weeks” instead of what ideally would have been minutes or hours.